SvenVw/fdm/.changeset/silver-mice-train.md

 "@svenvw/fdm-app": minor
 ---

-Add application method to form for fertilizer application
+Add an application-method field to the fertilizer-application form